Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2019.

 At only a little bigger than a Coke can, this is one of the smaller waterproof speakers around.
 But it's proof that good things come in small packages: it's a doddle to use (those big plus and minus symbols are the volume controls) and is tough as anything.

 And the sound is way beyond what we'd expect from such a diminutive and affordable speaker.
 The icing on the cake?
 It floats.
 So don't worry about dropping it in the drink.

 Read the full review: Ultimate Ears Wonderboom

-You can tell an Ultimate Ears speaker straight away from the colourful design, but there's a lot more to this firm than an eye-catching finish.
-It makes some of the best waterproof speakers around, as the rest of this list will attest.
+You can tell an Ultimate Ears speaker straight away from the colourful design, but there's a lot more to the Californian firm's speakers than an eye-catching finish.
+Ultimate Ears makes some of the best waterproof speakers around, as the rest of this list will attest.

 The UE Roll 2 is a great advert for the company: it's fun, easy to use, and sounds great.
 It also goes 15 percent louder than its predecessor, and even comes with its own inflatable dinghy for floating around the pool (told you it was fun).
 It's one of the more affordable options too.
 A great buy, even if you're not fussed about waterproofing.

 Read the full review: Ultimate Ears Roll 2